-- In this table, black standard text is both original ordinance text by NJDEP or descriptive language (for example: "Modification..." or "Revised..." or "Includes...) - Modified or added ordinance text by New Jersey Future is noted blue standard text. - Modified or added notes by New Jersey Future are in blue italicized text and are not intended to be adopted as part of the ordinance. - In some instances, New Jersey Future provides a menu of options in red italicized text, where only one option from the menu of options is intended to be selected.
+- In this table, black standard text is both original ordinance text by NJDEP or descriptive language (for example: "Modification..." or "Revised..." or "Includes...) - Red color text is used to denote where the text added in accordance with the addition of NJDEP's IFP rule texts in the rules adopted July 17, 2023. - Where text appears as red strikethrough text, that text has been deleted in NJDEP's rules adopted July 17, 2023. - Modified or added ordinance text by New Jersey Future is noted blue standard text. - Modified or added notes by New Jersey Future are in blue italicized text and are not intended to be adopted as part of the ordinance. - In some instances, NJF provides a menu of options in green italicized text, where only one option from the menu of options is intended to be selected and the remainder of the text is not intended to be adopted as part of the ordinance.